mismayil/Pangea/README.md

 The repository is organized into the following directories:

 - **train**: Contains scripts and instructions for pretraining and finetuning the PANGEA model.
+We have made modifications from the open-source [Llava-Next](https://github.com/LLaVA-VL/LLaVA-NeXT) repository.

 - **evaluation**: Includes code and datasets to assess the model's performance across various tasks and languages.
+The code is modified from the [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) repository for evaluation.

 - **data**: Provides examples of the finetuning data used for PANGEA, facilitating understanding of the data format and structure.